Maximal Closed Set and Half-Space Separations in Finite Closure Systems: Domain Specific Results

-for all $V_1,V_2 \in \cl_\cg$.
-This immediately implies the second claim. \end{proof} Notice that any graph $G=(V,E)$ can be regarded as the (trivial) GSP $\mathfrak{G} = (V,G,\cP)$, where all blocks in $\cP$ are singletons with $\bag(v) = \{v\}$ for all $v \in V$.
-Hence, Theorem~\ref{thm:paschkakutani} holds only for a special case of the proposition above.

-Regarding Theorem~\ref{thm:paschkakutani}, note that the Pasch axiom can be turned into a \textit{polynomial} algorithm for deciding the Kakutani problem for closure systems over graphs.
-Indeed, checking the condition for all $n \choose 5$ quintuples of vertices requires $\bigO{n^5}$ calls of the closure operator $\cg$, where $n$ is the size of the graph.
-Since $\cg$ can be calculated in time $\bigO{n^2}$~\cite{Dourado/etal/2009}, the Kakutani problem can be solved in $\bigO{n^7}$ time.
-Though, in contrast to the general case formulated in Theorem~\ref{thm:kakutaninegative}, this bound on the time complexity is polynomial, the (naive) algorithm sketched above is infeasible even for graphs with some hundreds vertices.
-Since we are not aware of any \textit{fast} algorithm for deciding the Kakutani problem for closure systems over graphs, below we focus on formulating structural conditions implying the Kakutani property.
+for all $u, v, w, x, y\in V$. \end{Theorem} Note that the theorem above can be turned into a na\"{\i}ve algorithm that decides the Kakutani problem for $\cg$-closure systems over graphs in $\bigO{n^8}$ time and in $\bigO{n^2}$ space by checking the condition in (\ref{eq:pasch}) for all quintuples of vertices; the complexity of computing $\cg$ for any set of vertices is $\bigO{n^3}$~\cite{Dourado/etal/2009}.
+The following more sophisticated algorithm\footnote{Personal communication with Victor Chepoi.} reduces this time complexity to $\bigO{n^5}$ time, using, however, $\bigO{n^4}$ space.
+Compute first $\cg(\{u, v\})$ for all $u, v \in V$ and store them in a matrix $M$.
+The time and space complexity of this step is $\bigO{n^5}$ and $\bigO{n^3}$, respectively.
+Using $M$, for each pair of closed sets we can decide in $\bigO{n}$ time whether or not they are disjoint and store this information in a binary matrix $B$.
+This can be done in $\bigO{n^5}$ time and $\big(n^4)$ space.
+Iterating over all quintuples $Q=(u, v, w, x, y)\in V^5$, we can check in constant time from $M$ and $B$ whether $Q$ fulfills (\ref{eq:pasch}), implying the time and space complexity claimed above.

-Using the characterization result above, in the theorem below we give a sufficient condition for the Kakutani property for closure systems over graphs.
+Using the characterization result above, in the theorem below we give a sufficient condition in terms of \textit{forbidden minors} for the Kakutani property for $\cg$-closure systems.
+More precisely, as the main contribution of this section, we show that a closure system of a graph is Kakutani whenever the underlying graph does not contain $K_{2,3}$ as a minor.
+This result may be of some independent interest as well.
 To state the theorem, we recall that $K_{2, 3}$ denotes the complete bipartite graph $(V_1,V_2,E)$ with $|V_1| = 2$ and $|V_2| = 3$.
-Furthermore, a graph $H$ is a \textit{minor} of a graph $G$ if $H$ can be obtained from $G$ by a sequence of vertex and edge deletions and edge contractions \cite<see, e.g.,>{Diestel/2012}.
+Furthermore, a graph $H$ is a \textit{minor} of a graph $G$ if $H$ can be obtained from $G$ by a sequence of vertex and edge deletions and edge contractions (see, e.g., \cite{Diestel/2012}).